Purdue University, circa 1947 - 1955

 Processing Information

 The class material has been removed from the original folders and binders and placed in archival folders for preservation purposes.
-Photocopies of the material have been made for use by researchers and are located in the archival folders following the original notes for each class.
-The original binders have been retained, are wrapped in archival tissue and placed at the back of each respective archival manuscript box.
+The original binders have been retained, are wrapped in archival tissue and stored in box 107.

 Repository Details